-- b) Create a significant hazard to the off-reservation public or the off-reservation environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within onequarter mile of an existing or proposed off-reservation school? - d) Expose off-reservation people or structures to a significant risk of loss, injury or death involving wildland fires.
+Wou Id the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significan Impact No a) Create a significant hazard to the off-reservation public or the off-reservation environment through the routine transport, use, or disposal of hazardous materials? b) Create a significant hazard to the off-reservation public or the off-reservation environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
+C) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one- quarter mile of an existing or proposed off-reservation school? d) Expose off-reservation people or structures to a significant risk of loss, injury or death involving wildland fires.
 VIII.
-Water Resources
+Water Resources Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements? b) Substantially deplete off-reservation groundwater supplies or interfere substantially with groundwater recharge such that